ValveSoftware/GameNetworkingSockets/README.md

 is part of Steam, we are linking in much more code than strictly necessary.
 And each time we encrypt and decrypt a packet, this wrapper layer is doing some work which could be avoided.

+A recent refactor made it possible to replace OpenSSL with libsodium, and we should be able to configure that to have much less waste.

+### Use of STL causing more dynamic memory allocations than necessary
+There are a few STL maps and such that could be significantly optimized by the use of custom data structures or allocators.

+### Non-connection-oriented interface
+The Steam version has ISteamMessages, which is a UDP-like interface.
+Messages are addressed by peer identity, not connection handle.
+(Both reliable and unreliable messages are still supported.)
+We should open- source this API, too.
+Previously it was only for P2P, but we've found that it's useful for porting UDP-based code.